baranbbr/ps-tech-test/README.md

 ## Random ideas

-1. Pagination/lazy loading/caching on the API, especially the collective `GetAll...` methods to improve performance.
+1. Pagination on the API, especially the collective `GetAll...` methods to improve performance.
+Caching implemented, this would be a further improvement.
 2. Walking around game with three.js, some kind of coin collecting game in a house?
+In progress https://github.com/baranbbr/ps-tech-test/pull/4
-3. Unit tests for frontend - using Cucumber and Cypress?
+3. E2E unit tests for frontend using Cucumber and Cypress.
+Currently only basic jest tests on UserList.